oamg/leapp/docs/source/actor-rhel7-to-rhel8.md

 ### leapp

-The leapp framework uses provides the libraries required to be imported by any actor and also a binary tool used to control the execution of actors within a workflow.
+The leapp framework provides the libraries required to be imported by any actor and also a binary tool used to control the execution of actors within a workflow.

 ### snactor